Artabazes (military officer): Biography

-Artabazes was a Persarmenian.
-He originally served as a cavalryman (aswār) in the garrison of Sisauranon, a frontier stronghold of the Sasanian Empire which was captured by Belisarius.
-Together with his commander Bleschames and 800 other cavalrymen, he was sent to Italy to fight alongside the Byzantines.
+Artabazes was a Persarmenian, and contemporary historian Procopius praises him as a good soldier.
+He originally served as a cavalryman (aswār) in the garrison of Sisauranon, a frontier stronghold of the Sasanian Empire which was captured by Byzantine general Belisarius.
+Together with his commander Bleschames and 800 other cavalrymen, he was sent to Italy to fight alongside the Byzantines in the Gothic War (535–554).

 He is first recorded in 542 as an archon of the Byzantine army, but his rank is not specified in primary sources.
-He was one of the Byzantine troops marching against the city of Verona, an Ostrogoth stronghold.
+He was one of the Byzantine troops marching to besiege the city of Verona, an Ostrogoth (Goth) stronghold.
 The Byzantine forces consisted of about 12,000 men, with Constantianus and Alexander as co-commanders.

-The Byzantines managed to bribe or otherwise win over Marcianus, one of the sentinels of the city.
-He was to open a city gate at night so that a small Byzantine unit would seize the gate and prepare the entry for the rest of the army.
+The Byzantines managed to bribe or otherwise win over Marcianus, one of the sentinels of the city, who was to open a city gate at night so that a small Byzantine unit would seize the gate and prepare the entry for the rest of the army.
 Artabazes was chosen to lead the operation and his unit for the night consisted of 100 hand-picked men.
-The small force entered the city, but the rest of the Byzantine army failed to arrive on time.
-The co-commanders were allegedly involved in a nightly dispute over how to divide the plunder once the city was taken.
-The delay proved disastrous and the Gothic garrison had time to organize itself and advance against Artabazes through the city gate which was still open, leaving the Byzantine unit trapped within the city.
-The subsequent fighting was an anomaly, as the Artabazes' men had to resist anattack from inside the city.
-Artabazes and his men retreated towards the battlement.
-Their only way of escape was to jump down from the city walls.
+The small force entered the city and took control of the gate and the wall on both sides after killing the Gothic guards.
+The remaining Goths panicked and fled outside the city to a hill overlooking it, where they remained through the night.
+However, the rest of the Byzantine army failed to arrive on time because the co-commanders were allegedly involved in a nightly dispute over how to divide the plunder once the city was taken.
+The Gothic garrison had time to organize and returned early the next morning through the same city gate they had left, which was still open.
+The Artabazes's forces became trapped within the city.
+The subsequent fighting was unusual, as the Byzantine men had to resist an attack from inside the city.
+Byzantine troops retreated towards the battlements.
+The main Byzantine army arrived, but found the city gates closed with the Goths in control of the city.
+Artabazes begged them not to abandon them, but the main army ignored his pleas and started to withdraw.
+The only way of escape for the trapped Byzantine soldiers was to jump down from the city walls.
 They did so, with several of them killed by the fall.